September 29

 - With a two-run homer in the 2nd inning, Rockies OF Charlie Blackmon sets a new record for RBIs by a leadoff hitter with 101.
 The record was previously held by Darin Erstad, with 100.
 Blackmon adds another RBI later in the game as Colorado defeats the Dodgers, 9 - 1, to inch closer to confirming a postseason slot.

-- Draci Brno wins their 21st Extraliga title, beating the Arrows Ostrava 3 games to 1 in the Czech Series.
+- Draci Brno wins their 21st Extraliga title, beating the Arrows Ostrava three games to one in the Czech Series.
 All four games are decided in the final inning.
-Today, Draci Brno wins 6-5, with strong efforts from Pavel Budský (3 H, 2 R, RBI) and Adam Hajtmar (3 H, R).
+Today, Draci Brno wins, 6 - 5, with strong efforts from Pavel Budský (3 H, 2 R, RBI) and Adam Hajtmar (3 H, R).
 Tomáš Juněc is 3 for 4 with a double and two RBI in a losing cause.

 - 2018 - The Yankees set a new record for home runs in a season with #265 hit by Gleyber Torres in the 5th inning against the Red Sox.
-It eclipses the mark set by the 1997 Seattle Mariners.
+It eclipses the mark set by the 1997 Seattle Mariners, but will be topped again next season.

 - 2020: